rmcanany/SolidEdgeStorekeeper/Readme.md

 - **TEMPLATE DIRECTORY**
 The templates are SE part files that have variable-table-driven geometry to create new parts of a given type.
 By default they are stored in the `Preferences\TemplatesSE2024` folder.

   As noted at the outset, the original templates were created in SE2024.
 They will only work if you're using that version or newer.
-An alternative set of templates, created with SE2019, was generously contributed by @TeeVar.
+An alternative set of templates, created with SE2019, was generously contributed by **@TeeVar**.
 To use them, change the template directory to `Preferences\TemplatesSE2019`.

   Even if you have a newer version of Solid Edge, you may still want to use the SE2019 templates.
-Unlike me, @TeeVar is an ISO native speaker.
-If you're an mm type, his naming conventions may be more familiar and useful to you.
+Unlike me, **@TeeVar** is an ISO native speaker.
+If you work with that standard, his naming conventions will probably be more familiar and useful to you.

+  Note, the templates and the spreadsheet that drives them go together.
+If you change one, you have to change the other.

+  You don't have to stick with your first choice, by the way.
+You can switch between the original and alternative templates as needed.

 - **DATA DIRECTORY**
 The spreadsheet contains the variables required for each size of each type of part.
 By default, it is stored in the `Preferences\DataSE2024` directory.